-After the first five weeks of instruction, the student may withdraw from a course only due to events of catastrophic impact, such as serious personal illness.
-In such an event, the instructor will submit a grade of WP or WF.
+During the first five weeks of instruction, the student may withdraw from a course without receiving a WP or WF.
+After the first five weeks of instruction, the instructor will submit a grade of WP or WF.
 In either case, zero credits will be earned.
 A WP will not be calculated in the grade point average, but a WF will be calculated in the grade point average as a 0.0.
+In cases of catastrophic illness or other exceptional circumstances, the student should see the Vice President of Academic Affairs.